toastedqu/toastedqu.github.io/content/docs/ml/intro.md

 ### Online A/B Testing
 1. **Goal**: Define the objective. (e.g., improving click-through rates, increasing sign-up rates, etc.)
-    - **Significancec level** ($\alpha$): threshold of whether the observed difference between the control and treatment groups is statistically significant or occurred by chance.
+    - **Significance level** ($\alpha$): threshold of whether the observed difference between the control and treatment groups is statistically significant or occurred by chance.
         - Common values: 0.05 and 0.01
         - A lower $\alpha$ makes it more challenging to detect difference
     - **Power** ($1-\beta$): probability of correctly rejecting $H_0$ when it is false, meaning the ability to detect a meaningful difference when it exists